nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 ### Basic numeric operations

-Basic numeric operations are sum, subtraction, multiplication, division and modulo.
+Basic numeric operations are sum, subtraction, multiplication, division and remainder.

 Keep in mind that, on a standard situation, all operations can be performed only on values of the same type and will return another value of the same type.